 * Is there a relationship between a child’s self-esteem and academic achievement?

 Definitely!
 A child has four basic needs: love, power (competence), freedom (choice), and fun.
 Increased academic achievement serves all four of these needs.
 A child who is succeeding academically feels more secure and in control.
 The opposite is also true.
 A child who is not succeeding academically does not feel competent and may compensate in negative ways, such as not trying, acting out, or withdrawing.
-They can be perceived as having a negative attitude.
+They often are perceived as having a negative attitude.

 *Does a ‘jump-start’ benefit children?